 It’s not easy to deal with anger and pain and the feeling that you were wronged so much, but if you think before you do anything—think about the impact your actions will have, you might think again.

-I truly hope this blog post will help prevent hurt to kids of divorcing parents.
+I truly hope this article will help prevent hurt to kids of divorcing parents.
 They don’t deserve to be punished because of their parent’s hate.
 On the contrary, this is the time to love them even more, to show them that there is still stability and love and trust in their family, not ugly, disgusting details of how their dad (or mom) was betrayed.
 Think carefully.
-Think about your kids.
+Think about your children.
 It’s the most important time in your life to not be selfish.